-Management provides all members of the Board with management accounts which comprises the consolidated profit and loss accounts, sales analysis, operating profit, profit before tax and attributable profit by major regions followed by explanations of significant variances for the quarter and year-to-date.
+Management provides all members of the Board with management accounts which comprises the consolidated profit and loss accounts, sales analysis, EBITDA by major regions and segments followed by explanations of significant variances for the quarter and year-to-date.
 Subsequent to the Board’s review, the results are released via SGXNET to SGX-ST and the public.

-Negative assurance statements supported by the Co-Chairman, Group CEO / Managing Director and Co-Chairman, President were issued to accompany the Company’s quarterly financial results announcements, giving shareholders confirmation that to the best of its knowledge, nothing had come to its attention which would render the Company’s quarterly results false or misleading.
+Negative assurance statements supported by the Co-Chairman, Group CEO / Managing Director and Co-Chairman, President were issued to accompany the Company’s quarterly financial results announcements, giving shareholders confirmation that to the best of their knowledge, nothing had come to their attention which would render the Company’s quarterly results false or misleading.

 The Company has also procured undertakings from all its directors and executive officers in compliance with Listing Rule 720(1).

 The Board has instituted risk tolerance levels to guide Management in the course of operations and achieving its strategic objectives.
 These tolerance levels were drafted based on the top risks identified by the Enterprise Risk Management (“ERM”) committee.
 Board approval is required for initiatives involving greater risk exposures that exceed the predetermined levels.

 The ERM committee, comprising the Executive Director and Chief Operating Officer – Mr Huang Ban Chin, department heads and chaired by the Lead Independent Director – Mr Lee Sen Choon assists the Board on risk management.
 The key components of the Company’s risk management framework include: